emilweth/DiscordBoobyTrap/README.md

 # DiscordBoobyTrap

-DiscordBoobyTrap is a discord bot that ban every user posting in a given channel
+DiscordBoobyTrap is a discord bot that ban every user posting in a given channel<br />
+_Note: this is also a sandbox i never wrote go before please be kind_

 ## Installation